PseudoDevs/IamGhost/abmd10.md

-Last updated: 2024-04-08 14:24:49
+Last updated: 2024-04-08 14:25:23
-Random Quote: Keys, scumbag.
-It's the universal symbol for keys. - Mike Ehrmantraut
+Random Quote: No, that you think you'll graduate High-School. - Meemaw